Shepley: Transport

 Shepley is connected by the A629 (Rotherham – Skipton road) to Huddersfield through to Barnsley and Sheffield and by the A635/A636 to Wakefield through to Holmfirth.
 Shepley railway station is on the Penistone line which runs from Huddersfield to Sheffield via Barnsley.

 Amenities

 Shepley's amenities include St. Paul's Church (built in 1848 and used for both Anglican and Catholic services), a Methodist chapel, a first school catering for children aged between 4 and 10 years, a library and information point, a newly built health centre and pharmacy, and dentist's surgery.
-Shops include a post office, newsagent and a small co-operative food store, which became part of Central England Co-operative following refurbishment in August 2013.
+Shops include a cafe, florists, clothes shop, and a small co-operative food store, which became part of Central England Co-operative following refurbishment in August 2013.

 The Black Bull and The Farmers Boy are the two public houses near the centre of the village.
-The Sovereign Inn, The Cask and Spindle and The Toss O'Coin Inn all lie on the periphery.
+The Sovereign Inn, as well as the now closed The Cask and Spindle and The Toss O'Coin Inn all lie on the periphery.